inexorgame-obsolete/blog-data/post/2015/04-26-alpha1-design-decisions.md

 ## **JSON**

-In contrast to CubeScript, [JSON](https://github.com/inexorgame/inexor-core/wiki/JSON-Implementation) is used soley for saving data, not for executing stuff or scripting.
+In contrast to CubeScript, [JSON](https://github.com/inexorgame/inexor-core/wiki/JSON-Implementation) is used exclusively for saving data, not for executing stuff or scripting.
 It's used all over the web, simply because it's easy as hell.
 We want to slowly migrate all content, specifically stuff from .cfgs to .jsons.
-Although we just started converting existing content to load with json, (which is not yet included in this alpha), the API for it is set and pretty easy to use.
+Although we just started converting existing content to load with JSON, (which is not yet included in this alpha), the API for it is set and pretty easy to use.

 ## **Step back from CubeScript**

-We want to provide powerful scripting and attract people with a dynamic way of mapping (e.g. pave the way for new [multiplayer] story modes or gamemode scripting.. ).
+We want to provide powerful scripting and attract people with a dynamic way of mapping (e.g. pave the way for new [multiplayer] story modes or game mode scripting.. ).
 Therefore we'll need a powerful scripting language behind the scenes.
 Pretty few people speak CubeScript and we do not want to spend time improving it while there are other (better) solutions: